uptonking/d3react/README.md

 # greact
 interactive chart components built with d3 & react.
-borrowed some code and ideas from [codesuki/react-d3-components](https://github.com/codesuki/react-d3-components) and [recharts/recharts](https://github.com/recharts/recharts).
+copied some code and ideas from [codesuki/react-d3-components](https://github.com/codesuki/react-d3-components) and [recharts/recharts](https://github.com/recharts/recharts).

- :warning: greact is still under development, not stable enough to be used yet.
+ :warning: greact is under active development, far from being stable to be used yet.

 ## overview
 greact is an **interactive** chart library built with [D3](http://d3js.org) and [React](https://facebook.github.io/react/).